 This Week @ MHS

-Finally, on Saturday, 12 October, visit the Society for The History and Collections of the MHS, a 90-minute docent-led tour that explores all of the public rooms in the building will touching on the art, architecture, history, and collections of the Society.
-The tour is free and open to the public.
-No reservation is required for individuals or small groups.
-Parties of 8 or more should contact the MHS prior to attending a tour.
-For more information please contact Curator of Art Anne Bentley at 617-646-0508 or email@example.com.
+On Saturday, 23 August, stop by the Society for a free tour, The History and Collections of the MHS.
+This 90-minute docent-led tour explores all of the public spaces in the Society's home at 1154 Boylston Street, touching on the art, architecture, history, and collections of the MHS.
+The tour begins at 10:00AM and is free and open to the public.
+No reservations necessary for individuals or small groups.
+For parties of eight or more, please contact the MHS in advance.
+For more information, please contact Curator of Art Anne Bentley at 617-646-0508 or email@example.com.

 This Week @ MHS